Using bullet points helps you keep your cover letter concise while drawing attention to your most valuable skills, experiences, and accomplishments.

 Use these work-experience bullet points to make a resume that lands you interviews.

-4. Add information thatโs not on your resume
+Add information that’s not on your resume

-Your cover letter is an opportunity to share parts of your story that your resume canโt capture.
+Your cover letter is an opportunity to share parts of your story that your resume can’t capture.
 While a resume lists dates, titles, and achievements, your letter can add the personal and professional context that brings your career path to life.

 You can use your bullet points to: